+For all domestic or international applicants, please visit the REES Application page.
+Submit all graduate applications online.
 Applications to begin the M.A. program should be submitted by January 1 for admission for the following fall semester.
 Applications may be accepted off-cycle; please consult with the graduate advisor.

-Submit your graduate application online.
-Send all other requested application materials to the program:
+Send all other requested application materials to:

 The University of Kansas

 Russian, East European, and Eurasian Studies

 The Foreign Affairs Studies (FASt) concentration within the existing MA in Russian, East European, and Eurasian Studies is a concentration that (1) emphasize REES in Global Context and (2) places a greater emphasis on social sciences within REES coursework.
 The required GIST 710 Interdisciplinary Methods for Global Context emphasizes social science methodology.